-Date/Time Date and Time of the Fault FaultNr The number of the fault will be incremented with each fault (General Alarm or "PROT.PICKUP") Grid Fault No. This counter will be in only to devices that o · · · · · · · · · · · · · · · · · · · eneral Pickup (Excepti on AR: this applies Active Set The active parameter set Time to trip - ote: No time to trip will ent protection modules.
+Date/Time Date and Time of the Fault FaultNr The number of the fault will be incremented with each fault (General Alarm or "PROT.PICKUP") Grid Fault No. This counter will be incremented by each General Pickup (Exception AR: this applies only to devices that offer auto reclosing).
+Active Set The active parameter set Time to trip The time between pickup and trip.
+Please note: No time to trip will be shown if the first pickup and the first trip are issued by different protection modules.
 Alarm Name of the module that picked up first.
 Trip Name of the module that tripped first.
 The information that will be displayed depends on which protection module has tripped.
 That means e.g. that the thresholds are shown.
 In case that the trip was initiated by the MotorStart (applies to motor protection relays) protection module, additional information will be displayed.
-Adaptive Set In case that adaptive sets are used, the nur nber of the active set v vill be displayed.
-Fault type In case of overcurren phases. t trips, the fault type wi ill be evaluated based on the energized Alarm Phase A Alarm Phase B Alarm Phase C Fault Type х L1G х L2G х L3G х х L1B х х L2L3 х х L1L3 х х х L1L2L3 Direction In case that a direction has been detected, the evaluated direction will be displayed (this applies to directional phase and ground overcurrent relays only).
-Measured Values Various measuring values at the time of tripping (or delayed depending on parameter setting) will be displayed.
+Adaptive Set In case that adaptive sets are used, the number of the active set will be displayed. vill be displayed.
+Fault type In case of overcurren phases. it trips, the fault type w ill be evaluated based o on the energized Alarm Phase A Alarm Phase B Alarm Phase C Fault Type х L1G х L2G х L3G х х L1B x х L2L3 х x L1L3 х x x L1L2L3 Direction In case that a direction has been detected, the evaluated direction will be displayed (this applies to directional phase and ground overcurrent relays only).
+Measured Values Various measuring va · ping (or delayed deper nding on parameter